syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/localization.md

 # Localization

-The special symbols such as currency symbol, date separator, decimal separator etc., can be localized to any specific culture using the **Culture** property.
+Special symbols such as currency symbol, date separator, decimal separator, etc., can be localized to any specific culture using the **Culture** property.

 <table>
 <tr>